Important information for self-drive roadtrippers

 In case of an accident, contact us immediately and we will coach you through the process, take pictures of the damaged vehicle(s) and process and clear a police report.

 Please refer to our Terms & Conditions published on this website, for more information.

 How to deal with traffic police in Uganda

 There are a lot of traffic police in Uganda.
-You can recognise them from far away by their bright white uniform.
+You can recognize them from far away by their bright white uniform.
 We always wonder how they keep their uniforms so white on the dusty roads, but that's not answering your question...
 So, advice which comes in handy when dealing with any kind of government official in Uganda is to be respectful, remain patient and be/stay friendly.
 Greet them politely (preferably in Luganda: Jebale Ko Afande? = Are you doing fine, officer?) and you have a new friend.
 Traffic police can pull you over to check if your car is insured, to check if the tires are in good condition, or to see your driving license.
 Any valid driving license (even from your own country of residence) is accepted in Uganda.
 In our experience, traffic police are friendly, curious and often just want to make chit chat.
 If you committed an offence (speeding, dangerous overtaking, etc.), you’ll have to pay the fine.
 Officially this should be done at the nearest police station.
 That office can be miles away and can be a very time consuming procedure.
 Usually, Ugandan traffic police will also offer a faster payment option and hint that you can "buy them a soda" (this is not something you should propose though).